ItsMeriem/DataPortfolio/README.md

 # About me

 Hi!
-I'm Meriem (she/her) and here's what a little about me:
+I'm Meriem (she/her) and here's a little about me:

 🎓 Recently graduated from Carnegie Mellon University with a Masters in Data Analytics and Public Policy